nsmohamed/Performance-Team/README.md

 ![Transfer Facebook Leads to Google Sheets with Google Apps Script](https://raw.githubusercontent.com/simmatrix/facebook-leads-google-sheets-integration/master/images/0%20-%20intro.png)

-test
-Here's a visual guide on how to transfer your Facebook Leads to Google Sheets in realtime, with the use of Google Apps Script, without using Facebook Javascript SDK.
-Refer to the [bottom section](https://github.com/simmatrix/facebook-leads-google-sheets-integration#additional) for the way to do it in non-realtime (pull in bulk) as well.
+You can find the original walkthrough here: https://github.com/simmatrix/facebook-leads-google-sheets-integration#additional

+Th walkthrough was great, but it was a bit outdated, therefore in the following visual walkthrough I'll show you how I transfered Facebook leads to Google Sheets and constantly update the sheet using a trigger in app script.

 ### Reason for doing so

-To be quick, there are actually lots of paid or free integration services out there which you can directly use.
-Free service does have its limitations.
-Since I am now having my year-end holiday, so it is totally not a big deal for me to spend some time doing the manual configuration.
+I'm a media buyer, I create lead ads for my clients regularly.
+Recently one of our clients has started using Zapier to get FB leads to Google sheets, main issue was the high monthly fees and the limitations.

+Therefore I decided to find a way to solve this with efficiently and at little to no cost.

 ### Quick introduction

-We will be using Google Apps Script to write our integration script, well it does have its [quotas](https://script.google.com/dashboard/quota) as well but they are very high which would definitely meet most people's needs.
-The overall flow goes like this:
+We will be using Google Apps Script to import our leads using a script that I'll link to below, in this walkthrough we're going to:

-1. Create a Facebook Lead Ads
+1. Create a Facebook app
+2.Create a Facebook webhook
-2. Prepare a blank Google Sheets
+3. Prepare a blank Google Sheets
-3. Create a Facebook app
-4. Create a Facebook webhook
+4. Connect Webhook to Google apps script
 5. Get a Facebook page access token
-6. Subscribe your Facebook page to your Facebook webhook
-7. Update your webhook script to receive and store your lead data in Google Sheets
+6. Add importJSON script to Google apps script
+7. Add a trigger that reruns the script to get regular updates.
+8. Structure our google sheets to prepare for multiple forms.

+### Prerequisites

+- Be an admin on the FB page (not just the ad account)
+- Have a lead form ready, if you already have an existing lead form that worked in the past that will work just fine.

 ### Useful Tools Being Used

 - Facebook Graph API Explorer: https://developers.facebook.com/tools/explorer/
 - Facebook Lead Ads Testing Tool: https://developers.facebook.com/tools/lead-ads-testing
 - Facebook Access Token Debugger: https://developers.facebook.com/tools/debug/accesstoken
+- importJSON code:

 ### Additional Useful Reference Materials